Cheer cheese

+In July 2021, "Coon" cheese was rebranded as "Cheer" cheese.

 History

 Background

 In 1916, Fred Walker – after having had some success with manufacturing foods – learnt of Chicago businessman James L. Kraft's processing method of halting the maturation of cheese.
 Walker went to the United States to meet him and acquire the Australian rights to use this method.
 He began a partnership with Kraft to manufacture this "processed cheese" in 1925, and in May 1926, the Kraft Walker Cheese Co. was registered – the parent company of Kraft Foods Ltd. Kraft Walker then began to make processed "Kraft Cheddar Cheese" at their South Melbourne plant.

 Red Coon (1931–1959)

 From around July 1931, a cheese was marketed by Kraft Walker Cheese Co. as "Red Coon", which was "not processed in any way, but very finely matured by a secret method, which gives it a distinctive mellow flavor and smooth consistency".
 The same article refers to "special technical staff, which [were] engaged in the preparation of new products", including Red Coon.
 The cheese was also advertised as being "2 years old".

 Walker had hired Cyril Callister as chief scientist and production superintendent of his factory, and it was he who had formulated Vegemite and the Kraft Walker recipe for processed cheese.
 Callister also built up a well-staffed laboratory at the factory.
 According to author, academic and activist Stephen Hagan, Red Coon cheese used a different method to Coon's, as it was pasteurised, which was not part of his patented process.

 In November 1934 Kraft Walker leased the factory owned by Warrnambool Cheese and Butter at Allansford, and soon expanded it.

 Red Coon was coated with red wax, later replaced with cellophane, and the red stripe in the current logo is a residual reference to the original packaging.
 It also said that production of Red Coon paused in December 1942 because of World War II, and began again in June 1948 at Allansford and also at Quinalow on the Darling Downs in Queensland.
 On 7 October 1949, Kraft Foods registered the trademark "COON" with the US Patent Office, claiming use since 1910.

 In November 1951, a new Kraft-Walker factory, primarily for the manufacture of processed cheese, was opened in Northgate, Brisbane.
 The buildings included a cool store for Red Coon cheese, which was being made at Quinalow in Queensland, and described as "mature cheese".
 It is described as "mature" in many advertisements and articles in the 1950s, although one article explicitly excludes it from the category of Cheddar cheeses.

 "Red Coon" cheese was referred to in a discussion about grading cheese in the Queensland Parliament in December 1958.
-Advertising under this name seem to have dried up in 1959.